-Picture Cross, sometimes known as 'Picross', 'Nonograms' or 'Griddlers', are classic logic puzzles where you must use the number clues provided to fill in cells to paint a picture.
+Picture Cross, sometimes known as 'Picross', 'Nonograms' or 'Griddlers', are classic logic puzzles where you must use the number clues provided to fill in squares to paint a picture.

 How to play

-Deduce which cells should be filled by using the number clues at the beginning of each column/row.
+Deduce which squares should be filled by using the number clues at the beginning of each column/row.

-The clues list the number of unbroken groups of filled cells that should be entered on that line, with at least one blank cell between each group.
-However they don't specify the number of empty cells that may appear before, after or between each group.
+The clues list the number of unbroken groups of filled squares that should be entered on that line, with at least one blank square between each group.
+However they don't specify the number of empty squares that may appear before, after or between each group.

-Start by filling in the squares that logically must be filled for the clue to be valid - for instance, if the puzzle grid is 10x10 cells wide, a clue of '10' indicates all the cells on that line are filled, and a clue of e.g. '7,2' has only one valid solution (7 filled squares + 1 blank + 2 filled squares = 10).
+Start by filling in the squares that logically must be filled for the clue to be valid - for instance, if the puzzle grid is 10x10 squares wide, a clue of '10' indicates all the squares on that line are filled, and a clue of e.g. '7,2' has only one valid solution (7 filled squares + 1 blank square + 2 filled squares = 10).

 You can mark squares that you have deduced are certain to be unfilled with an 'X', by selecting the 'X' button below the grid.
 Each line that is solved (or partially solved) provides new information for solving the lines perpendicular to it.